Jan Tengnagel

-Jan Tengnagel (bapt 9 September 1584– buried 23 March 1635) was a Dutch draughtsman and painter.
+Jan Tengnagel (baptised 9 September 1584– buried 23 March 1635) was a Dutch draughtsman and painter.

-Jan Tengnagel (1584-1635) is one of the lesser known history painters of the early seventeenth-century group in Amsterdam centered around Pieter Lastman, who were of great importance to Dutch painting.
-That he is not well known is probably due to his very limited oeuvre.
+Jan Tengnagel is one of the lesser known history painters of the early seventeenth-century group in Amsterdam centered around Pieter Lastman, who were of great importance to Dutch painting.
+The fact that he is not well known is probably due to his very limited oeuvre.
 Tengnagel born and died in Amsterdam, but traveled and lived in Rome, Italy, between 1608 and 1611.
 He painted mainly biblical and other religious works.